opensanctions/yente/README.md

 - ``YENTE_ELASTICSEARCH_USERNAME``: Elasticsearch username. **Required** if connection using ``YENTE_ES_CLOUD_ID``.
 - ``YENTE_ELASTICSEARCH_PASSWORD``: Elasticsearch password. **Required** if connection using ``YENTE_ES_CLOUD_ID``.

-### Adding custom datasets (`manifest.yml`)
+### Adding custom datasets

 With factory settings, `yente` will index and expose all datasets published by OpenSanctions every time they change (by polling an index file every 30 minutes).
-You can change this behaviour in several ways:
+By adding a *manifest file*, you can change this behaviour in several ways:

 * Index additional datasets that should be checked by the matching API.
 This might include large public datasets, or in-house data (such as a customer blocklist, local PEPs list, etc.).
 * Change the update interval (`schedule`) to check less frequently, e.g. only once a month.
 * Index only a part of the OpenSanctions data, e.g. only the `sanctions` collection.

-Such configuration is handled by a custom YAML file you can supply for `yente`.
-(The file needs to be accessible to the application, which may require the use of a Docker volume mount or a Kubernetes ConfigMap).
-An example manifest file might look like this:
+Defining these configuration options is handled by a custom YAML file you can supply for `yente`.
+(The file needs to be accessible to the application, which may require the use of a [Docker volume](https://docs.docker.com/storage/volumes/) or a Kubernetes [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/#using-configmaps-as-files-from-a-pod)).
+An example manifest might look like this:

 ```yaml
 # Schedule is a crontab specification.
 Set it to `null` to disable automatic updates